pagkly/Zed/Investopedia3/National Association of Realtors (NAR) Definition.md

 ## Understanding the National Association of Realtors

 The NAR's membership increased to just under 1.4 million as of year end 2019.
-It claims to be the largest trade association, comprising real estate brokers, salespeople, [property managers](https://www.investopedia.com/terms/p/property-manager.asp), [appraisers](https://www.investopedia.com/terms/a/appraiser.asp), counselors as well as others in the real estate industry.
+It claims to be the largest trade association, comprising real estate brokers, salespeople, [[property managers]](https://www.investopedia.com/terms/p/property-manager.asp), [[appraisers]](https://www.investopedia.com/terms/a/appraiser.asp), counselors as well as others in the real estate industry.
 Members belong to one or more of the 1,300 local associations/boards and 54 state and territory associations of Realtors or to one of 87 cooperating associations in 66 countries.

 The NAR was founded as the National Association of Real Estate Exchanges in May 1908, with 120 members, 19 Boards (local associations) and one state association.
 Its objective was to standardize real estate practices and to “unite the real estate men of America for the purpose of effectively exerting a combined influence upon matters affecting real estate interests.”
 The NAR Code of Ethics was adopted in 1913.